 “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.”
 2 Corinthians 10:4

-“We are not ok”…but really we are.
+“We are not okay,” but really we are.

 In pop culture, there is a saying that says something like “check on your_____, we are not ok.”

-Normally it’s presented as a joke and sort of funny.
-Back when the pandemic was fully executed, I’d see a post that would say “check on your extrovert friends, we are not ok.”
+Normally, it’s presented as a joke and sort of funny.
+Back when the pandemic was fully executed, I’d see a post that would say, “Check on your extrovert friends; we are not ok.”
 I’d usually chuckle.

-Christian Woman, I want you to know that as you go through this struggle with church hurt, bullies, or all-around horrible people Satan is using, YOU.
+Christian Woman, I want you to know that as you go through this struggle with church hurt, bullies, or all-around horrible people being used by the enemy, YOU.
 ARE.
 OK.

 Especially when you love them, and they return your love with a cold shoulder or treat you badly.

-Feel the pain but remember God will deliver you from it and through it all.
+Feel the pain, but remember God will deliver you from it and through it all.

 Oh yeah.
 You must do one more thing you absolutely must do.